yhouyang02/DSCI_522_project-group01/README.md

 Open the URL in your web browser.

-Then open the notebook and launch `analysis\sleep-disorder-analysis.ipynb` with the default Python kernel.
+Then open the notebook `analysis\sleep-disorder-analysis.ipynb` with the default Python kernel.

 ### In a local Conda environment